AxdeKlerk/SLP/README.md

 ### 2.3 User Journeys

-Having completed the wireframes, user journeys were plotted out as imagined the user would journey ould be through the website.
+Having completed the wireframes, user journeys were plotted out as imagined the user would journey would be through the website.
 First, the  current user journey was plotted out, from the *[Searchlight Promotions](www.searchlightpromotions.co.uk)* website, as shown here:

 ![current user journey](DOCS/images/current-user-journey.jpg)